 Every practice is different, so choose products and services that fit your unique patient base.
 This might even mean bringing in an additional provider with a specialized skill set that complements your own.

-If your practice is understaffed, patients probably aren’t getting the services they deserve.
-This isn’t going unnoticed, and it is likely impacting your patient satisfaction levels.
+If your practice is understaffed, patients probably aren’t getting the customer service they deserve.
+This isn’t going unnoticed by patients, and it is likely impacting your patient satisfaction levels.

-Hiring additional staff will make your practice more efficient.
-This will improve the patient experience because wait times will likely decrease and increased attention will show people you truly care about them.
+Hiring additional staff will make your practice more efficient for you and your patients.
+This will improve the patient experience because wait times for patients will likely decrease and increased attention will show people you truly care about them.

 When deciding when and where to seek medical care, finding a convenient location is a must for 23 percent of patients, according to Accenture.
 If you’re ready to expand your practice, really think about where to settle into your next location.